 The Endometriosis specialist told me that he will discuss with the other surgeons (Urology and Bowel surgeon) regarding my options.
-He said there’s a seven-month wait for the operation and there’s a high risk for me to get a stoma bag again (due to my previous bowel reconstruction and major open surgeries).
+He said there’s a seven-month wait within the NHS for the operation, and there’s a high risk for me to get a stoma bag again (due to my previous bowel reconstruction and major open surgeries).

-Please understand that Endometriosis is not just period pain.
+Please understand that Endometriosis is not just period pain, I feel that phrase is an insult to all of us who are suffering.
 It’s a severe and horrendous illness, and there is no cure.
-It grows like a weed in a woman’s body, damages her organs and it affects her whole life – her relationships, fertility, school, work, career and social life.
-She has to fight to be understood, heard and believed.
-And I do not think it’s fair.
+It grows and spreads in a woman’s body, damages her organs and it affects her whole life – her relationships, fertility, mental health, school, work, career and social life.
+She has to fight to be understood, she has to explain over and over to be heard and believed.
+How can that be fair?

-In my work, I have spoken to women who are waiting for an appointment with the Endometriosis specialist.
+Working within the NHS, I have spoken to women who are waiting to be seen by the consultant.
 They are in pain, they are upset and worried.
-And on top of that, they have to wait for such a long time to be seen.
-When I told them that I am one of them and that I know what they are going through, they couldn’t believe it – and they said that it was such a relief to talk to someone who understands and listens.
-That is all we want – to be heard and understood.
+When I told them that I am one of them and that I know what they are going through, they are relieved that the person they are talking to understands.
+That is all we want – to be heard, seen and understood.

 Why is it so hard for society to understand that?